sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 must be used since very different tagging is required for different output formats.
 Over time the duplicated information starts to diverge.
-Severe problems with such unsynchronized documentation was the motivation for developing the Doconce concept and tool.
+Severe problems with such unsynchronized documentation was one motivation for developing the Doconce concept and tool.

 *Different Tagging for Different Formats.* A problem with doc strings (in Python) is that they benefit greatly from some tagging,